matheusdoedev/digital-garden/Computer-Science/Courses/MIT-Introduction-to-Computer-Science/readings/04-fruitful-functions.md

 - A programming pattern that uses a conditional statement to check for and handle circumstances that might cause an error.

+## Algorithms

+- It is a mechanical process for solving a category of problems (in this case, computing square roots)

 ## Resources

 - [Think Python: How to think like a Computer Scientist](http://www.greenteapress.com/thinkpython/html/index.html)